-Several anthropogenic sounds were monitored for this report: broadband ship noise, explosions, airguns, and echosounders.
-The start and end of each individual sound or overall session was logged and their durations were added to estimate cumulative hours per week.
-An automated computer detector was used for the airgun and explosion analyses, all described below.
-Manual effort was expended for broadband ship noise and echosounders (Table 2).
+Several anthropogenic sounds were monitored for this report: broadband ships, explosions, airguns, and echosounders.
+Manual effort was expended for broadband ship sound and echosounders (Table 2), and the start and end of each individual sound or overall session was logged and their durations were added to estimate cumulative hours per week.
+An automated detector was used for the explosion and airgun analyses, described below.
+For explosions and airguns, individual signals were detected and are reported as weekly totals.